+These sizes are compatible without causing rubbing or requiring extra modifications.
 That equates to sizes between 30.1-inch and 30.6-inch.
-There are additional tire sizes that can fit which are slightly larger.
+There are additional tire sizes that can fit which are slightly larger and require modding.

-So now that we know what the biggest tire is you can fit without a leveling kit and aftermarket rims, let’s look closer into what it’s like to actually live with this upgraded tires and what owners have to say who have made the jump to a bigger tire.
+So now that we know what the biggest tire is you can fit without a leveling kit and aftermarket rims, let’s look closer into what it’s like to live with these upgraded tires and what owners have said who have made the jump to a bigger tire.

 I just had ko2s put on my z71 Colorado couple days ago (265/70/17) and get zero rub of any sort.
 Stock everything too.
 275 I bet would cause some issues from what I’ve been reading.https://www.coloradofans.com/threads/biggest-tire-size-w-o-lift.215057/page-5